klueska/nvkind/shell/README.md

 needs to be performed to ensure that different sets of GPUs can be isolated to different worker nodes.

-The scripts contained in this repository encapsulate the set of steps required to do what is described above.
+The scripts contained in this package encapsulate the set of steps required to do what is described above.
 They can either be run directly, or you can use them as a starting point to write your own.

 ## Prerequisites

-The following prerequisites are required to run run the scripts provided by this repo:
+The following prerequisites are required to run run the scripts provided by this package:

     Prerequisite | Link
     ------------ | -------------------------------------